COI Energy Services is disrupting the energy market by redesigning the delivery and management of electricity.

 Berrien had entrepreneur role models right in the family: Several aunts and uncles owned small businesses.
-Even so, her progress was slowed by the demands of family and her own uncertainty about how to proceed.

 Two years ago, while working for an energy services company, Berrien had an epiphany.
 “I was at a strategy meeting and the CEO asked us why we weren’t closing deals.
 We were being told to say that our software was a Lexus package, and I said, ‘but suppose what the client wants is a Toyota?’” she says.
 “They had come up with a product without considering what the client wanted.”